RanvierMUD/docs/docs/building/scripting.md

-All entities in Ranvier can be scripted: Items, NPCs, and Rooms.
+All entities in Ranvier can be scripted: Items, NPCs, Rooms, and Areas.
 There are two ways to script an entity: a unique script, or a behavior.
 A unique script is a non-configurable script attached directly to that entity.
 Each entity can only have one unique script.
 Behaviors, on the other hand, are configurable, reusable, and an entity may have many behaviors.

 [TOC]